 The problem might be identified in processes, materials, suppliers, the product, the service, the workplace, or the management system itself.

 You might find opportunities for corrective actions through:

-ISO 9001:2015 no longer requires a documented procedure for Corrective Action but you must still “retain documented information” i.e. keep records of what went wrong and how you corrected it.
+ISO 9001:2015 does not require a documented procedure for Corrective Action but you must "retain documented information" i.e. keep records of what went wrong and how you corrected it.

 You'll need to establish the steps that will be taken to:

-Records of your corrective actions provide evidence that the problem was recognized, corrected, and proper controls installed to make sure that it does not happen again.
+Records of your corrective actions provide evidence that the problem was recognised, corrected, and proper controls installed to make sure that it does not happen again.